momcancode/VBA-challenge/README.md

   * The total stock volume of the stock.

-* Return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+* Returned the stock analysis with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

-* Make the appropriate adjustments to the VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+* Made the appropriate adjustments to the VBA script that allows it to run on every worksheet, i.e., every year, just by running the VBA script once.

-### Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.